Designing T-shirts for money is as popular as ever.

 The workings of these sites are kind of similar, even though there can be slight variations from one to another.

 We will go into further details on the later part of this blog but what I want to impress you now is that it is easy to work on this T-shirt designing idea.

 In term of popularity, Threadless is right up there among the most popular online T-shirt design sites.
 It has an online store that showcases an amazing catalog of great-looking t-shirts.

 They are all the results of creative artists and you can buy them right there.

-It works this way at Threadless: a designer will submit his work, and have it gone through a a 7-day voting exercise by other Threadless members.
+A designer will submit his/her work and have it gone through a 7-day voting exercise by other Threadless members.
 So the hip and cool factor of your work will be under scrutiny by fellow designers.

 At the end of the voting cycle, designs that garner the best scores will get the opportunity to be printed on T-shirts.

 You get the idea, it is the voting artists that determine how appealing your design is, not some business-minded Threadless business executive.

 - Rewards: If you are the one who submits the winning entry, you will be rewarded with $2000 cash and another $500 gift certificate from Threadless.
-And if the demand of your design is so great that it warrants a reprint, you stand to even more chances to win multiple rewards that are subjected to further voting at the end of the year.
+And if the demand for your design is so great that it warrants a reprint, you stand to even more chances to win multiple rewards that are subjected to further voting at the end of the year.

 Design By Humans created three different categories to make the competitions even keener.
 There are the shirt-of-the-day, shirt-of-the-week, and shirt-of-the-month awards.